yufeiz/crawler/README.md

 ### Intellij Setup Notes:

-- Set the src a as source foldersg
+- Set the src as source folder

 ### Running